ehildenb/reviews/resolution/resolution.md

 $\forall x_1 \exists x_2 R(x_1, x_2)$ is converted to
 $\forall x_1 R(x_1, f(x_1))$.

-A ground resolvent is defined on ground clauses (sets of atomic formulas/negations) $C$ and $D$, as the new clause $(C - L) \cup (D - M)$, where
+A *ground resolvent* is defined on ground clauses (sets of atomic formulas/negations) $C$ and $D$, as the new clause $(C - L) \cup (D - M)$, where
-$L$ and $M$ are complementary singletons.
-A ground resolution is the set of ground clauses with all ground resolvents, and an N-th ground resolution is the nth level of ground resolutions.
+$L$ and $M$ are complementary singletons (such as $A$ and $\neg A$).
+Note a ground resolvent doesn't always exist for any two sets.
+A *ground resolution* is the set of ground clauses with all ground resolvents, and an *N-th ground resolution* is the nth level of ground resolutions.

 Robinson then relates these definitions to Herbrand's Theorem.
 A Herbrand universe of a set of clauses is the set of ground terms occurring in that set.